RezJalali/RezJalali/README.md

 👋 Hi, I’m Rza Jalali, I've studied civil and environmental engineering.
-My main research interests is using AI cmobined with RS and GIS in order to study water bodies and solve environmental issues.
+My main research interest is to combine AI with RS and GIS in order to study water bodies and analyze spatial environmental problems.

 I am a student of the earth !